jayeclark/jayeclark/README.md

 # Jay Clark

-Hello world, I’m @jayeclark, and I've been training to be a full stack software engineer since May 2021, focusing on the MERN stack at first with a plan to add MEAN, LAMP, and Ruby on Rails.
-At the moment, though, I'm working on making sure I have a strong grasp of JavaScript fundamentals.
-I've been active on [Codewars](https://www.codewars.com/users/jayclark) since July 2021, and I participate on Leetcode some as well.
+Hello world, I’m @jayeclark, and I've been training to be a full stack software engineer since May 2021, focusing on the MERN stack at first with a plan to add MEAN, LAMP, and Ruby on Rails later in my training.
+At the moment I'm working on making sure I have a strong grasp of JavaScript fundamentals.
+I've been active on [Codewars](https://www.codewars.com/users/jayclark) since July 2021, and I participate on Leetcode occasionally as well.

 ## Contributing
 I'm interested in contributing to projects on a volunteer basis.
 I'm specifically looking become more familiar with version control and with the project management tools that I might be expected to use in a developer role, especially JIRA.
 I have a talent for debugging, refactoring, and self-commenting code that I am eager to contribute to the right team.